RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ### Legal Disclaimer

-This open data product and the content herein is provided by the copyright holders and contributors 'AS IS', and 'WITH ALL FAULTS' with no guarantee of any kind as to the completeness or accuracy of the information and content and any express or implied warranties of merchantability and fitness for a particular purpose are expressly disclaimed.
-In no event shall the copyright holders or any contributors be liable for any direct, indirect, special, exemplary, or consequential  damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise), and whether known or unknown, foreseeable or unforeseeable, arising in any way out of the use of this open data product or any element hereof, even if advised of the possibility of such damage.
+This open data product and the content herein is provided by the copyleft holders and contributors 'AS IS', and 'WITH ALL FAULTS' with no guarantee of any kind as to the completeness or accuracy of the information and content and any express or implied warranties of merchantability and fitness for a particular purpose are expressly disclaimed.
+In no event shall the copyleft holders or any contributors be liable for any direct, indirect, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise), and whether known or unknown, foreseeable or unforeseeable, arising in any way out of the use of this open data product or any element hereof, even if advised of the possibility of such damage.